 - if the insurer has failed to complete the internal review and notify the claimant of the internal review within the required period, as soon as practicable after that due date.

-(a) an application for assessment of a permanent impairment dispute under the 2017 Act must also include evidence in support of the degree of permanent impairment asserted by the party, and
+15. For an application for assessment of permanent impairment dispute under the 2017 Act, the President can refuse to accept the referral by a party to a claim of a dispute about the degree of permanent impairment if the party has provided insufficient evidence in support of the degree of permanent impairment asserted by the party.

 (b) makes an offer of settlement and one month has elapsed since the offer was made, or